 Top your bubaleh with maple syrup, like a traditional pancake, or get creative with your toppings.
 My friend Beth likes hers with Passover powdered sugar or sour cream.
 Sweet jam or fruit toppings like strawberry would be lovely, too.
 So cute, so yummy… what’s not to love?

-- Serve with your choice of toppings-- maple syrup, KFP powdered sugar, butter, sour cream, or jam.
-Dairy toppings will make the dish dairy instead of pareve.
+Serve with your choice of toppings-- maple syrup, KFP powdered sugar, butter, sour cream, or jam.
+Dairy toppings will make the dish dairy instead of parve.